mondus/mondus.github.io/teaching/COM4521/index.md

 ## Course Attendance Monitoring

-Lab attendance is recorded through the use of the Lab Feedback Form.
+Lab attendance is recorded through the use of the [Lab Feedback Form](https://bit.ly/COM4521Form).
 All attendees on the course are expected to complete this each week.
-The contents are used to help direct conversation around topics in the lab classes.
+The purpose of the lab feedback from to monitor engagement with the course content and to allow the course instructors to identify areas for group discussion.

 Important Note: **It is not possible to properly understand the course material without completing the labs and reviewing the solutions.** If you do not complete the labs then you will find the assignment difficult.
 The first lecture will provide some insight into how course engagement affects assessment performance.